The Galaxy Number Density Profile of Haloes: Validating the galaxy number density profile of haloes using the Dark Sage simulation

 \subsection{The model of HOD and correlation function}

 In the HOD-based model, the galaxy two-point correlation function is computed as the combination of the `one-halo' and `two-halo' terms \citep{Berlind2002,Yang2003,Zheng2004,Tinker2005,Guo2015,Zheng2016,Qin2022} \be \xi_{gg}^{\rm mod}(r)=[1+\xi^{1h}_{gg}(r)]+\xi^{2h}_{gg}(r)~, \ee where $r$ is the pair separation.
-The `one-halo' term $\xi^{1h}_{gg}$ is the contribution of intrahalo galaxy pairs, meaning it is sensitive to the halo density profile.
-The `two-halo' term $\xi^{2h}_{gg}$ is the contribution of interhalo galaxy pairs and is therefore \emph{not} sensitive to the halo density profile.
-The analytic expression of $\xi_{gg}^{\rm mod}$ in terms of an HOD model (or HOD parameters) and density profile is fully presented in Section 4 of \Q22 (or see Appendix B of \citealt{Tinker2005}).
-For brevity, we do not repeat it in this paper.
+The analytic expression of $\xi_{gg}^{\rm mod}$ in terms of an HOD model (or HOD parameters) and density profile model of haloes is fully presented in Section 4 of \Q22 (or see Appendix B of \citealt{Tinker2005}). {The expressions are lengthy, we therefore only briefly introduce them in the following texts rather than displaying the full expressions.}

+The `one-halo' term $\xi^{1h}_{gg}$ is the contribution of intrahalo galaxy pairs, meaning it is sensitive to the halo density profile. { The one-halo term is modeled as \be

+\ee where $\bar{n}_g$ is the average number density of galaxies, $f_h(m)$ is the model of the halo mass function.}